MiR-Community/mir_community_website/content/blog/MiR Community Highlight: Yanina Noemí Bellini Saibene/index.md

 title: "MiR Community Highlight: Yanina Noemí Bellini Saibene"
 ---

-** Mir Community Highlights offer a chance to meet MiR Community members and learn more about their professional journeys, experiences with R, and personal pursuits.**
+**Mir Community Highlights offer a chance to meet MiR Community members and learn more about their professional journeys, experiences with R, and personal pursuits.**

-For this community highlight, please meet....
+***For this community highlight, please meet....***

-## ✨ Yanina Noemí Bellini Saibene (she/her) ✨
+## ✨ Yanina Noemí Bellini Saibene (she/her)

 ### What is your current role?
 Research at National Institute of Agricultural Technology (INTA)